alexkmj/login-application/README.md

 The `t` function can take in a string or a string and the namespace.
 The namespace are the context of the string.
 If no namespace is provided, the default namespace is used.

+Alternatively, other frameworks could be used.
+The procedure is similar to `react-i18next`.
+There is generally a wrapper function that wraps the text that needs to be translated.
+The wrapper function can take in a string to be translated as well as the context.
+Sometimes, the framework provides a tool to extract the strings that need to be translated which allows us to update the translation files.